-1. An operating permit is required for the operation of or production from any non-exempt well for which there is no historic use permit, or amendment thereto to include such well.

-- 2. An application for an operating permit shall contain all the information requested in Rule 7.4. - 3.
+- 1. An operating permit is required for the operation of or production from any non-exempt well for which there is no historic use permit, or amendment thereto to include such well. - 2.
+An application for an operating permit shall contain all the information requested in Rule 7.4. - 3.
 Subject to the considerations listed in Rule 7.5, an application for an operating permit submitted under this rule shall not be unreasonably denied by the District.
-Prior to issuing an operating permit the District must find there is sufficient groundwater in the aquifer to support the issuance of the permit, in accordance with the management plan; and that: - a. the well is already covered by an approved drilling permit, or the application is submitted in conjunction with an application for a drilling permit that meets the requirements of these rules; - b. the applicant has, or is purchasing, an historic use permit or permitted well; or - c. the applicant is the owner and designates the property that will be covered by the permit, and provides a plan and schedule for the location and drilling of a well or well system. - 4.
-The District may impose more restrictive permit conditions on operating permit applications if the limitations: - a. apply uniformly within the same aquifer to all subsequent operating permit applications; - b. bear a reasonable relationship to the management plan; and - c. are found necessary by the Board to accomplish the purposes of the District; or [Added June 12, 2012] - d. are reasonably necessary to protect permit holders, existing users, or existing and historic use.
+Prior to issuing an operating permit the District must find there is sufficient groundwater in the aquifer to support the issuance of the permit, in accordance with the management plan; and that: - a the well is already covered by an approved drilling permit, or the application is submitted in conjunction with an application for a drilling permit that meets the requirements of these rules; - b. the applicant has, or is purchasing, an historic use permit or permitted well; or - c. the applicant is the owner and designates the property that will be covered by the permit, and provides a plan and schedule for the location and drilling of a well or well system. - 4.
+The District may impose more restrictive permit conditions on operating permit applications if the limitations: - a. apply uniformly within the same aquifer to all subsequent operating permit applications; - b. bear a reasonable relationship to the management plan; and - c are found necessary by the Board to accomplish the purposes of the District; or [Added June 12, 2012] - d are reasonably necessary to protect permit holders, existing users, or existing and historic use.
 [Amended June 12, 2012] - 5.
 The owner of an operating permit is entitled to produce water in accordance with the terms of the permit and these rules. - 6.
-The validity of an operating permit issued is contingent upon payment by the permittee of the appropriate application fee as set forth under Rule 9.2, the continued payment of all applicable fees and compliance with the permit and these rules.
-[Amended April 8, 2008] - 7.
-Within 15 days of January 31 of each year, each permittee must submit a report to the District, on a form provided by the District, stating the following: (1) the name of the permittee; (2) the operating permit number; (3) the well numbers of each well for which the permittee holds a permit; (4) the total amount of groundwater produced by each well or well system during each month of the immediately preceding calendar year; (5) the total amount of groundwater produced by each well and well system during the immediately preceding calendar year; (6) the purposes for which the water was used; and (7) any other information requested by the District.
-8. In issuing an operating permit, the authorized withdrawal for a well may be aggregated with the authorized withdrawal from other permitted wells designated by the District.
-Applicable spacing requirements and production allowances will be considered in determining whether or not to allow aggregation of withdrawal, and if such review does not establish that each well will be produced in conformance with the requirements set forth in Sections 4 and 5 that are intended for the protection of neighboring properties, the production of each well will be separately reported, annually.
-For the purpose of categorizing wells by the amount of groundwater production, where wells are permitted with an aggregate withdrawal, the total authorized withdrawal will be assigned to the wells in aggregate, rather than allocating to each well it's pro rata share of production.
-This will allow an owner, with a number of water wells that supply a single well system, to apply for an operating permit for the well system without being required to apply for a separate operating permit for each individual well.
+The validity of an operating permit issued is contingent upon payment by the permittee of the appropriate application fee as set forth under Rule 9.2, the continued payment of all applicable fees and compliance with the permit and these rules.[Amended April 8, 2008]

+7. On or before February 15 of each year, each permittee must submit a report to the District, on Rules of the Post Oak Savannah Groundwater Conservation District Page 42 a form provided by the District, stating the following: (1) the name of the permittee; (2) the operating permit number; (3) the well numbers of each well for which the permittee holds a permit; (4) the total amount of groundwater produced by each well or well system during each month of the immediately preceding calendar year; (5) the total amount of groundwater produced by each well and well system during the immediately preceding calendar year; (6) the purposes for which the water was used; and (7) any other information requested by the District.
+[Amended November 5, 2019]